itsvictoroyedeji/shopify-sections/README.md

 ## How to use

 Access the new sections using your theme editor, located in your `Customizer` in Shopify.
-Simply add a new section and look for the new sections towards the bottom.
+Simply add a new section like you would normally add any other section in Shopify.

 And you're good to go!

 ## Final note

 I tested these new liquid sections using the free `Dawn` theme in Shopify.
-I'm not sure if they are compatible with other free Shopify themes.
-But you can always test it out to find out.
+I'm not sure if they are compatible with any other free Shopify theme.

+You can always test it out to find out.